Federation of Tamil Sangams of North America: Convention

 FeTNA organizes an annual North American Tamil convention.
 Established in 1988, the conventions are held during the 4th of July weekend, in a different city every year.
 Conventions can attract over two thousand attendees from all over North America.

 Invited guests typically include Tamil writers, actors, musicians, and politicians from a variety of political parties in India and Sri Lanka.

 The annual conventions were held jointly with the Indian-American Tamil Nadu Foundation until 2002; the two groups have held separate conventions starting in 2003.

-The 32nd convention will be held along with World Tamil Conference during July 3–7, 2019 in Chicago.
+The 32nd convention was held along with World Tamil Conference from July 3–7, 2019 in Chicago.

 Support for Tamil studies

 FeTNA sponsors visits from two Tamil scholars to the United States each year; as of 2006, it had sponsored a total of 24 scholars.
 It has also been involved in the sponsorship of a Tamil Chair at the University of California, Berkeley and the Tamil Studies program at the University of Toronto.